-VDDHH Outreach Specialists are the "front line" for providing services to Virginians who are deaf or hard of hearing.
-Outreach is continually challenged to provide these services as the current level of contract funding provides only part-time Outreach Specialists for most of the Commonwealth.
+VDDHH Outreach Specialists have been the "front line" for providing services to Virginians who are deaf or hard of hearing.
+Outreach is continually challenged to provide human services as the current level of funding provides only part-time Specialists for most of the Commonwealth.
 With services provided by these contractors and two full-time VDDHH staff members, coverage for each encompasses huge geographic and/or populous areas and often requires extensive travel.
 This results in an on-going challenge to reach consumers who seek the agency's services in an appropriate and timely manner.
-With virtually no funds for advertising or promotion beyond Virginia Relay activities, the agency is challenged in reaching consumers who may not be familiar with VDDHH programs and services.
-In many cases, participation in health fairs and presentations at residential facilities serve as the primary avenue for reaching those unfamiliar with the agency.
-Social media is effective for reaching younger consumers about upcoming events and items of interest, while traditional methods of Outreach are necessary to reach seniors and others who are not internet-connected.
+The Outreach Specialists have been evolving their services to focus on telecommunication services due to budget reductions over the years.
+Going forward, VDDHH will address these challenges by separating Community-Based Outreach Services from Technology Assistance Program Services.